divya06-alt/My-portfolio/README.md

 This project helped me understand **real-world cloud deployment** using AWS services.
 Hosting my portfolio on AWS strengthened my knowledge of **S3, CloudFront, security, and CDN concepts**, and improved my confidence in deploying production-ready cloud applications.

----

-✨ *Learning, experimenting, and growing in the cloud space*